Prothionamide is used in the treatment of tuberculosis (TB)

 How it works

-Prothionamide stops the growth of bacteria that causes tuberculosis.
+Prothionamide is an antibiotic.
+It works by slowing the growth of bacteria that causes tuberculosis.

 Common side effects